Larmix0/lukip/README.md

 ![success case](assets/success_screenshot.png)

 ## Why I made Lukip
 For fun as well as having a small, easy-to-use unit-testing framework in C, instead of having to install other ones.
 Especially because I'm personally about to start making a programming language, which will have testing.

 It was also a nice learning experience.

 ## Known issues
-* Binary assert functions take ints as arguments, perhaps change to int_64.
 * Missing documentation.
 I will add it later.
 * Needs more assertions (will be added very soon).
 * Better and more tests.